-The two main types of aquifers in the P-MRNRD that produce significant quantities of water include the aquifers in the unconsolidated units that overlie the bedrock (alluvial aquifers) and bedrock aquifers.
-These two aquifer types have distinctions based on their lithology, geochemistry, and stratigraphic position that affect their viability as water supplies.
-For example, the coarse-grained sediments of both modern and ancient river valley deposits can transmit significantly more water than the bedrock aquifers that consist of a variety of rock types, many of which have low transmissivity.
-Another aspect of aquifer host rock that affects the viability of the aquifer is geochemistry.
-An example of this is the Dakota Formation, which can contain relatively high levels of total dissolved solids.
-A third aspect of the aquifer's viability is simply the depth at which the water must be pumped.
 The following sections provide information on the overall geologic setting of the P-MRNRD and more detailed information on the two main types of aquifers and their subdivisions.
-In the publication titled "Introduction to a Hydrogeological Study" (Divine et al. 2009), the ENWRA team describes the types of aquifers encountered in eastern Nebraska.
+In the publication titled "Introduction to Hydrogeological Study" (Divine et al. 2009), the ENWRA team describes the types of aquifers encountered in eastern Nebraska.
 In order to remain consistent with the nomenclature currently in use, the same aquifer types are used in this report to describe the aquifers of the P-MRNRD.